johnbayko/hicp/docs/hicp.rst

       A: Maybe, but it would require two parameters and be inconsistent.

-delta: <single content/attribute change>
+change: <single content/attribute change>
-  [I think I'll remove this, it was intended for "server" type editing which I already removed]

   If specified, this is used by these components:

   "textfield", "textpanel":
-    Like "delta-list", but Specifies a single change for smaller messages.
-The change is the same format as for "delta-list", but on a single line.
+    Like "change-list", but Specifies a single change for smaller messages.
+The change is the same format as for "change-list", but on a single line.
 For example, to add the letter "a" at the current cursor position:

-    delta: content: add(a)
+    change: content: add(a)

 "gui" optional headers
 ''''''''''''''''''''''